wenwen-nini/Portfolio-Website-Public-/README.md

 Below is a breakdown of the files included in the repository:

-  - **website.html**: The main file for opening the website.
+  - **index.html**: The main file for opening the website.
 It serves as the landing page.

   - **list.html**: A supplementary page containing the FAQ, Services, and Privacy Policy sections.
 This file is linked to the main HTML file via navigation.

-  - **style.css**: The primary CSS file for styling the _website.html_.
+  - **style.css**: The primary CSS file for styling the _index.html_.
 It includes the overall layout, colors, and typography.

   - **faq.css**: A secondary CSS file specifically for styling the _list.html_ file.

-  - **script.js**: A JavaScript file used for adding interactivity to both _website.html_ and _list.html_.
+  - **script.js**: A JavaScript file used for adding interactivity to both _index.html_ and _list.html_.

       **Key functionality**: Highlights the active section in the navigation bar.